Mission M73 Reviews

 “I have just replaced a pair of Mission 733 speakers...”

-Written on: 11/08/2006 by Stan p
+written by Stan p on 11/08/2006

 I have just replaced a pair of Mission 733 speakers which are still pretty good, with a pair of Mission M73's.
 The M73's are better in every department, with well defined, powerful bass and good dynamics.
 The foam bungs do a good job of reducing bass if necessary.